Susquehanna Valley Mall: Decline (2015–2018)

-Sheriff's Sale and New Owner 2019 - 2024
+Ownership change (2019–2024)

 Susquehanna Valley Mall went to sheriff's sale on August 9, 2019.
 Its owners, Susquehanna Valley Mall Associates, owed $33.4 million to the U.S. Bank National Association.
 The mall was purchased by the U.S. Bank National Association for $5.25 million.
 Parts of the Family Practice Center opened in February 2020.
 Geisinger Health System leased space from Family Practice Center for an urgent care clinic in May 2020.
 Geisinger's Convenient Care Plus Clinic opened in March 2021.
 Flea Flickers in 2023 leased the former Bon-Ton space for storage.
 Evangelical Community Hospital opened a practice in August 2023.

-Sale to Kohan 2025 - present

 Susquehanna Valley Mall was sold in October 2025 for $9,175,000 to the Kohan Retail Investment Group, doing business under the name Susquehanna Mall Realty Holdings.

 Notoriety

 The Murder of Troy LaFerrara in 2013 and Lori Auker in 1989 both began in the parking lot of the Mall.
 The 94KX Cares for Kids Radiothon while being held at the Susquehanna Valley Mall has raised $45,000 in 2012, $40,721 in 2013, and $41,678 in 2014.
 It benefits the Janet Weis Children's Hospital at Geisinger Medical Center through Children's Miracle Network.